Eschatologue/CM_wiki/docs/spells/description/core/cantrip.md

 **Casting Time:** Action
 **Range:** Touch
-**Components:** S, M (a set of Artisan’s Tools)
+**Components:** S, M (a set of Artisan's Tools)
 **Duration:** Instantaneous

-You touch a Tiny nonmagical object with a set of Artisan’s Tools and invest a spark of magic into it.
+You touch a Tiny nonmagical object with a set of Artisan's Tools and invest a spark of magic into it.
 The object gains one of the following magical properties of your choice:

 ***Light.*** The object sheds bright light in a 5-foot radius and dim light for an additional 5 feet.